 "Ah! what name?" demanded that elegant functionary, not because he had not heard perfectly well, but to find time to lounge over the ten feet intervening b tween himself and the letter boxes.

-The name was repeated in a sharp, quick tone.
+The name was repeated in a share The name was repeated in a sharp, quick tone.

 "No; nothing."

 "Please look in 'C.'"

-The clerk stared; wondered what was up; reflected that the new comer had brought but little bacgage; mentally rebrought but little baggage; mentally resolved to keep an eye on him; shuffled over the letters in the "C" box; shook his head, and then relapsed into an armchair overcome with the exertion.
+The clerk stared; wondered what was up; reflected that the new comer had brought but little baggage; mentally resolved to keep an eye on him; shuffled over the letters in the "C" box; shook his head, and then relapsed into an armelmir overcome with the exertion.

-Frank took the elevator, let himself into his room, lit a cigar, reflected, and
+Frank took the elevator, let himself

+into his room, lit a cigar, reflected, and Eight years in Europe, home at last, summer well under way, a fair inherit-ance, principally in Chicago property.

-Eight years in Europe, home at last, summer well under way, a fair inherit-ance, princinally in Chicago property, and a prospect of being independent of his brush for the rest of his lite-such were the time and circumstances under which he found himself.
+and a prospect of being independent of his brush for the rest of his lite-such were the time and circumstances under gry. which he found himself.
 Nothing to sigh at in that.
 But expensive living in Europe had exhausted the gold remaining in his pocket after he had paid his passage money.
-His lawyers and the executors of his late Aunt Miranda's estate had been instructed, however, by the previous mail to remit money to him at the Brunswick, so that was a matter of no moment.
-But the remittance had not arrived.
-Most of his baggage had been expressed to Chicago from the hold of big Cunarder, and in it the address of his new lawyers.
+His lawyers and the executors of his late Aunt Miranda's estate had been instructed, however, by the previous mail to remit money to him at the Brunswick, so that was a matter of no moment. -But the remittance had not arrived.
+Most of his baggage had been expressed to Chicago from the hold of the big Cunarder, and in it the address of his new lawyers.

-'My lawyers' sounds well," he re-ted, "but I wish to the deuce they'd send me some money.
+"My lawyers' sounds well," he re-ceted, "but I wish to the deuce they'd send me some money.

-Tuesday came, but with it no letters.
-It became annoying, but still he could wait.
-Presently he went out for a stroll. found it warm, and deplored the luck that kept him from getting away from the heat and dust to Newport, where he was to join some friends with whom he had spent the winter in Rome.
+Tuesday came, but with it no letters It became annoying, but still be could wait.
+Presently he went out for a stroll found it warm, and deplored the luck that kept him from getting away from the heat and dust to Newport, where he was to join some friends with whom he had nt the winter in Rome.

 Entering the hotel, the clerk handed him a letter.
 Ah! money at last!
-No; it was a note, addressed in an Anglo-Boston hand:
+No; it was a note, addressed in an Anglo-

-DEAR MR. VAN CLEEF: Come and dine with us to-night.
+DRAR MR. VAN CLERY: Come and dine with us to-night.
 We saw your arrival in the Parthia's passenger-list in the morning paper, and are anxious to know how you are and where you are going to spend the summer.
 Come at seven.
-Dining by sunlight is like "playing tea," so we eat late.
+Dining by sunlight is like "playing ten," so we est int MARIE.